RahibAly/rhasnainanwar.github.io/_posts/2017-09-06-pigeonhole-sort.md

 r = `9 - 1` = 8 <br />
 Hence, we have **9 empty holes**, or say holes = `[0, 0, 0, 0, 0, 0, 0, 0, 0]` <br />
 <br />
-The algorithm will now iterate over all the values and mark the index `x - min` of the list `holes`, where `x` is a value from list and `min` is the smallest value.<br />
+The algorithm will now iterate over all the values and mark the index `x - min` of the list `holes`, where `x` is a value from list and `min` is the smallest value.

 For Example
 : If x = 6, we'll have 2 at index 5 in holes i.e., `[_, _, _, _, _, 2, _, _, _]`.
 This means that we have **2 6's** in our list.